Skip to content

 time python3 invert_matrix.py

-Before we move to the next portion of submitting the job via sbatch, lets adjust the script to use 5 cores instead of 1.
+Next, let’s adjust the script to use 5 CPU cores instead of 1.

-So that you do not have to open an editor an updated version of the script is in the folder.
-Go ahead and take a look at the file invert_matrix_5_threads.py:
+To avoid editing manually, an updated version of the script is already available in the Class_Examples folder.
+Take a look at invert_matrix_5_threads.py:

 cat invert_matrix_5_threads.py